JowitaKolucka/Portfolio/README.md

 # This is my Tester - Portfolio
 ### About me
 My name is Jowita Kołucka.
-I am looking for a job as a software tester.
-My advantage is the ability to learn quickly, development is my priority.
-I am self-disciplined and I have good organisational skills.
+I am looking for a job as Junior Software Tester.
+My advantage is the ability to learn quickly and the willingness to develop.
+I am well-organized, disciplined and responsible.
+I am characterized by attention to detail and quality.
+I can empathize with the end user.
+Highly developed soft skills characterize me.
 I aspire to automate tests.
-My interpersonal skills are good.

 ### Courses, Webinars, Meet-ups, Workshops, Seminars
 - Dare IT Portfolio Challenge: QA Manual Testing